2016-2017 ONE AUTHOR, ONE COMMUNITY

 Kirby Larson has written 20 books for children, including picture books, non-fiction titles, and middle grade and young adult novels.
 Most of her books feature the overarching themes of resilience, empathy, and finding strength from within, which compliments our own Crusader Covenant.
 Ms. Larson is the recipient of the 2007 Newbery Honor Book Award, the Scott O’Dell Historical Fiction Prize, and three dozen state reader’s choice awards.
 To learn more about Kirby Larson, please visit her website at www.kirbylarson.com.

 Kirby Larson’s presentations are both thoughtful and inspiring.
 She brings tremendous energy and passion for writing and books to our SFX student body this year.
-Ms. Larson will spend an entire school day with our students on Friday, May 19th.
-Her books fold nicely into our “Respect Every Difference” campaign.
-More information on that campaign will be forthcoming.
+Her books fold nicely into our “Respect Each Difference” (RED) campaign, a series of speakers and conversations around themes of respect and empowerment.

 ONE BOOK, ONE COMMUNITY 2015-2016